OpenNebula/website/content/product/integration_references/edge_provider_driver_development/creating_driver.md

 > - Avoid to use the prefix `oneform_`, since it is reserved for variables that affect OneForm behavior (like `oneform_hosts`).
 > - **Always** add descriptions to each variable, as these descriptions are used to display the variables purpose to users who interact with the driver.

 OneForm automatically parses each variable declared in `variables.tf`, using the `type` and `default` fields to build its user input interface.
-These user inputs are then exposed to the user when instantiating a provision template, and validated against the expected type.
+These user inputs are then exposed to the user when creating a provision, and validated against the expected type.
 If no value is supplied, the `default` will be used.

-Here is an example of how OneForm interprets these variables and add them to a provision template:
+Here is an example of how OneForm interprets these variables and add them to a provision body:

 ```json
 {